-Assessment results are necessary in order to have a complete High School and Beyond Plan, which is a graduation requirement.
-In addition, the results from the 10th grade ELA and math tests should be used to inform course-taking for the next two years of high school.
+All students, regardless of which graduation pathway they intend to complete, are expected to take the appropriate Smarter Balanced Assessments in ELA and math during 10th grade, and to incorporate their results into their High School and Beyond Plan.
 When a 10th grade student demonstrates they have met standard on the test, they will have greater course-taking flexibility.
 Meeting standard on the high school test is one of the pathways a student can use to demonstrate post-secondary career or college readiness.

 - 10th graders will take the Smarter Balanced mathematics and ELA tests in the spring for state and federal accountability.

 - 11th and/or 12th graders may also take the Smarter Balanced math and/or ELA tests if they choose the assessments as a graduation pathway and have not yet achieved the graduation cut-score.

 - 11th graders will take the Washington Comprehensive Assessment of Science (WCAS) in spring for state and federal accountability.

 In what grade do high school students take the Washington Access to Instruction & Measurement (WA-AIM)?

 - 10th graders will take WA-AIM in mathematics and ELA for state and federal accountability

 - 11th graders will take the WA-AIM in science for state and federal accountability.